tradergu/tradergu.github.io/_posts/2025-03-08-Stay-focused-on-your-own-path.md

   lqtip:
 ---

-Trading comes in countless forms—fundamental vs. technical, scalping vs. swing trading.
-No two traders follow the exact same path, and most importantly, there is no universal 'right' strategy for everyone.
+There are countless ways to trade — some focus on fundamentals, others rely on technicals.
+Some prefer the speed of scalping, while others take a swing trading approach.
+No two traders follow the exact same path, and more importantly, there’s no single "right" strategy for everyone.

 Yet, if you spend any time in trading communities, you’ll find people eager to tear down others' strategies, criticize different approaches, and debate whose method is superior.
 I know this because I’ve caught myself doing it too.

 It’s easy to look at another trader’s decisions and think, Why would they do that?
-That’s not how I trade!
+That’s not how to trade!
 But over time, I’ve realized that this mindset does nothing to improve my own performance.
 Instead, it shifts focus away from what truly matters—refining my own system, mastering my psychology, and executing my edge consistently.

 ### The Psychology Behind It